How to spot a fake video

 Where was the video filmed?

 People often misrepresent video during major breaking news events by posting incorrect information about where and when a video was filmed.
-You’ll always want to verify the location of video, a task known as geo-location.
+You’ll always want to verify the location of video, a task known as geolocation.

 This step is important as false information on a video’s location can change the story.
 We rely on visuals to tell us about natural disasters and protests, to name a few examples.
 Misidentifying location for video of these events misconstrues the reality of the situation for those watching from afar.
 Verifying where a video is filmed ensures the right set of facts to illustrate the story.